 - Any proposal addressing education of public school students or private school students must be accompanied by a letter of endorsement from the school superintendent or headmaster.

-Grant applications will be available September 1st and must be submitted by 3:00 PM, October 15th.
-If the 15th falls on a weekend, the grant application is due by 3:00 PM on the last workday prior to the 15th deadline.
+Our online grant application opens on September 1 of each year and must be submitted by 3:00 PM, October 15.
+If October 15 falls on a weekend, the grant application is due by 3:00 PM on the last workday prior to October 15.